skrattaren/apf.rst/apf.rst

   Paraphrase of a famous quip Mark Twain cabled to Associated Press after they had reported his demise.

 - [p.
-357/271] ""`Cling, bing, a-bing, bong..._"
+357/271] "'Cling, bing, a-bing, bong...'"

-  The scene with Vimes' watch mirrors the movie "`For a Few Dollars More`_".
+  The scene with Vimes' watch mirrors the movie **For a Few Dollars More**.
   All the way through this film, the bad guy has been letting a watch chime, telling his victims to go for their gun when the chimes stop (of course he always draws first and kills them).
 At the end of the film his